Perfectionism prevents us from starting and finishing meaningful work.

 What did he mean by “One work will build on another”?
 I could see that there were differences in the drawings.
 But they held a common theme, and each work built on the one that preceded it.

-I slowly realized that there would be no additional work if there were no original work.
+I slowly realized there would be no additional work if no original work existed.

 I am so glad that Greg continued to explore his themes.
 (By the way, check his work out at Gregholmes-art.com.)